0x48piraj/pirate/README.md

 ### That's scary, πrate stores my personal information!?

-We **do not** share your personal information, we just display the locations where your information is, like a GPS Navigator.
+We **do not** share your personal information, we just display the locations where your information is, just like a GPS Navigator.
 It means, all your personal information is still there, quietly sitting in π &mdash; it's never going away, you can't scrub the digits, can you?
 And not only yours, That's right!
 Every person you've ever met, or anyone else has met or will meet!

 [Data Protection Laws](https://en.wikipedia.org/wiki/Information_privacy_law)?
 All of it is in π!
 They were always there!